 Siting Your Containers

-If your foundation is accessible to the truck delivering your containers you’re in luck.
-Assuming the containers are being transported on a tilt flatbed trailer, the driver can back right up to the foundation and let the container ‘slide’ of the trailer onto the foundation; this is by far the cheapest and easiest method.
+If your foundation is accessible to the truck delivering your containers, consider that a plus.
+Assuming the containers are being transported on a tilt flatbed trailer, the driver can back up to the foundation and let the container slide of the trailer onto the foundation.
+This is by far the cheapest and easiest method.

-Note: whichever method you opted for make sure to put polyethylene damp proof membrane in-between the foundation pads and the shipping container.
+Whichever method you opt for, make sure to put polyethylene damp proof membrane in between the foundation pads and the shipping container.

 Connecting Your Containers

 Most of the time you can site the container on the foundation and the containers weight alone is more than enough to hold it in place.
-However if you’d like added security you can place a steel plate, for each corner of the container, on top of the concrete before it sets, then you can weld your container to the plates for additional strength.
+If you’d like added security, you can place a steel plate, for each corner of the container, on top of the concrete before it sets.
+Then you can weld your container to the plates for additional strength.

-If you don’t want to weld your containers to the concrete foundation you can bolt the containers to the foundation instead.
+If you don’t want to weld your containers to the concrete foundation, you can bolt the containers to the foundation instead.
 Once you have sited the containers on the foundation, drill through the bottom corner fittings down into the concrete.
 Now place the bolt through the container corner fitting and down into the concrete.
-A 1″ x 12″ bolt would be ideal here, if you’re looking for a brand, Hilti’s ‘concrete anchors’ will be fine.
-You may need to use a hammer to knock the bolt down, once it’s in place tighten up the nut and remember to use a washer in-between the nut and the corner fitting.
+A 1″ x 12″ bolt, or concrete anchor, would be ideal here.
+You may need to use a hammer to knock the bolt down.
+Once it’s in place, tighten up the nut and remember to use a washer in between the nut and the corner fitting.
 One in each corner of the container will keep it secure.

 Bolting Them Together

-To bolt the containers together you need to connect the containers at the touching corner fitting points.
-You would drill through the corner fitting from one container into the other container and then place a bolt in the hole with a drilled metal plate inside the corner fitting (to act as a washer).
-You can then use mastic around the bolt to seal any gaps.
+To bolt the containers together, connect the containers at the touching corner fitting points.
+You would drill through the corner fitting from one container into the other container.
+Then place a bolt in the hole with a drilled metal plate inside the corner fitting to act as a washer.
+Use mastic around the bolt to seal any gaps.
 Bolting them together is the easiest method but it certainly isn’t as strong as welding them together.
-Also if you decided to bolt them together then you can disassemble them later on which you can’t do if you welded them.
+Note that if you decide to bolt them together, you can disassemble them later, which you can’t do if you welded them.
 This is a consideration if you want your containers to be moved at a later date.

 Welding Them Together